Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 Key Takeaway

-For BackOffice, conducting a break-even analysis on new product lines like the Modis Packs or cabin bags will ensure that the company can identify the point at which these products will begin to generate a profit.
-Contribution margin analysis will be key to determining whether these products will be viable in the short term.
+For BackOffice, performing a break-even analysis on new products like Modis Packs or cabin bags helps identify the point at which they start making a profit.
+Contribution margin analysis is also important to check if these products are viable in the short term.

 Working Capital Management: Zara’s Efficient Supply Chain